Impact and assessment

 We carry out impact assessments on 20% of our programmes.

 We aim to show what impact we are having on children’s well-being and physical literacy as well as getting feedback on our programmes from all involved.
-We also carry out case studies, this enables a more in-depth local view on programmes and helps us understand how we can improve.
+We also carry out case studies, this enables a more in-depth view on programmes and helps us understand how we can improve.

 Physical Literacy

-- 78% improved their physical literacy (Leeds, 2022)
+- 80% of children improved their physical literacy after our programme (2025)

 Confidence and happiness